Skip to content

 Billing

 Stripe handles checkout and invoicing.
 You manage payment methods in the Customer Portal.
-Refunds are pro-rated for 14 days.

 How billing works